Equal Opportunity Employer/Program

 Washington, D.C.
 20210

-If the GDOL does not give you written Notice of Final Action within 90 days of the day on which you filed your complaint, you do not have to wait for the GDOL to issue that Notice before filing a complaint with CRC.
-However, you must file your CRC complaint within 30 days of the 90 day deadline (in other words, within 120 days after the day on which you filed your complaint with the GDOL).
+If the GDOL does not give you a written Notice of Final Action within 90 days of the day on which you filed your complaint, you may file a complaint with CRC before receiving that Notice.
+However, you must file your CRC complaint within 30 days of the 90-day deadline (in other words, within 120 days after the day on which you filed your complaint with the recipient).

 If the GDOL does give you written Notice of Final Action on your complaint, but you are dissatisfied with the decision or resolution, you may file a complaint with CRC.
 You must file your CRC complaint within 30 days of the date on which you received the Notice of Final Action.